- Section Name:

 The Puna Emergency Radio Club (PERC) has applied for ARRL affiliation.
 They will be considered during the next meeting of the ARRL Board of Directors.
 Their website is: http://perchawaii.com/ their regular monthly meeting is now going to be held on the 4th Saturday of each month at 10:00AM at the Hilo Coffee Mill.

 There has been no news from The American Samoa Radio club or Molokai Club in recent times.

 The Civil Defense Amateur Radio Club’s (Honolulu) mission is to provide ARRL Volunteer Examiner testing services for amateur radio operators and test takers residing on the island of Oahu.
 The goal is to continually build up the pool of available emergency communicators available during times of emergency.
 Testing is usually on the third Wednesday of selected months at 6:30 PM however contact Ray Moody, AH6LT moody at: hawaii.edu or phone 941-9239.
-Advance registration is required to pass building security.
-The next exam is listed as Aug 20 and Nov 19.
-It is at American Red Cross HQ at Diamond Head Road.
-Future exams are: Nov 19, 2014, 6:30 pm, American Red Cross HQ on Diamond Head Road and November 19, 2014, 6:30 pm, American Red Cross HQ on 4155 Diamond Head Road
+Advance registration is required to pass building security at the Red Cross building.
+The next exam is listed as Nov 19 at American Red Cross HQ at Diamond Head Road at 6:30 pm.

 REPEAT OR REFERENCE INFORMATION: